 In the traditional infiltration group, 2% lidocaine with 1:100000 epinephrine was injected by the standard local anesthesia infiltration technique.

-All the participants were requested to rate their pain before, during, and after the anesthetic injection; and during the restorative procedure, using the Wong-Baker FACES[13] pain rating scale comprising of six faces representing various degrees of pain (Figure 1).
+All participants were requested to rate their pain before, during, and after the anesthetic injection and during the restorative procedure using the Wong-Baker FACES[13] pain rating scale comprising of six faces representing various degrees of pain (Figure 1).
 Both English and Arabic versions of the pain rating scale were available to patients.
-The patient’s heart rate and blood pressure were also monitored before, during and after the anesthetic injection.
+The patient’s heart rate and blood pressure were also monitored before, during, and after the anesthetic injection.
 After the restorative procedure was completed, a questionnaire previously tested for construct validity and comprehension was filled by all patients to assess their overall experience of the given procedure, and their preference for a given anesthetic technique in future, on a scale of 1-10.

 Statistical analysis

-Among the patients of STA and traditional infiltration groups, the differences in perceived pain before, during and after anesthesia; and during the procedure were evaluated by paired t-test.
-Changes in perceived pain, systolic blood pressure (SBP) and heart rate comparing the STA and infiltration groups were analyzed by unpaired t-test.
-Comparison of post-procedure patient responses addressing patient satisfaction of both the groups was done by using unpaired t-test.
+Among the patients of STA and traditional infiltration groups, the differences in perceived pain before, during, and after anesthesia and during the procedure were evaluated by paired t-test.
+Changes in perceived pain, systolic blood pressure (SBP), and heart rate between STA and infiltration groups were compared with an unpaired t-test.
+Comparison of post-procedure patient responses addressing patient satisfaction of both the groups was done by using an unpaired t-test.

 RESULTS

 Among the 80 adult patients with dental restorative needs, 40 were administered anesthesia by STA-system and 40 by traditional infiltration.
-Majority of the patients were females with most of them between the ages 18-34 (Table 1).
-The mean and standard deviation of self-perceived general health of infiltration and STA group patients was 6.1 ± 2.72, and 4.75 ± 3.36 respectively, with no statistically significant difference between them (P = 0.05).
+The majority of the patients were females, with most of them between 18-34 years old (Table 1).
+The mean and standard deviation of self-perceived general health of infiltration and STA group patients were 6.1 ± 2.72 and 4.75 ± 3.36, respectively, with no statistically significant difference between them (P = 0.05).
 Thus, there was no dissimilarity in the perceived overall general health of patients of both the groups.

 When compared to before anesthesia, there was an increase in the mean of pain-rating during the anesthetic injection in both the infiltration and STA groups.
 However, this difference was not statistically significant (P = 0.15).
 In both the infiltration and STA groups, there was a significant reduction in the mean of pain-rating (P ˂ 0.05) after anesthesia when compared to before anesthesia.
-Although the pain perceived by patients of both the groups during the procedure was less when compared to before anesthesia, the patients of STA group perceived significantly less pain (P ˂ 0.001) (Table 2).
+Although the pain perceived by patients of both the groups during the procedure was less when compared to before anesthesia, the patients of the STA group perceived significantly less pain (P ˂ 0.001) (Table 2).

-Pain perceived by patients of infiltration group in comparison to that of STA group showed no significant differences before (P = 0.72), during (P = 0.59), and after (P = 0.19) anesthesia.
-On the other hand, less pain was perceived by the STA patients during the restorative procedure when compared to infiltration group, the difference between both the groups being statistically significant (P = 0.008) (Figure 2).
+Pain perceived by patients of the infiltration group in comparison to that of the STA group showed no significant differences before (P = 0.72), during (P = 0.59), and after (P = 0.19) anesthesia.
+On the other hand, less pain was perceived by STA patients during the restorative procedure when compared to the infiltration group, and the difference between both groups was statistically significant (P = 0.008) (Figure 2).

-Patients of STA group had significantly higher heart rate before, during and after the anesthetic injection when compared to the infiltration group; however, this increase in heart rate during anesthesia among STA patients was very negligible when compared to before anesthesia.
-Moreover, heart rate was raised in only 22 out of 40 STA patients, when compared to 25 out of 40 infiltration patients, during anesthesia.
+Patients of the STA group had significantly higher heart rate before, during, and after the anesthetic injection when compared to the infiltration group; however, this increase in heart rate during anesthesia among STA patients was very negligible when compared to before anesthesia.
+Moreover, heart rate was raised in only 22 out of 40 STA patients, compared to 25 out of 40 infiltration patients, during anesthesia.
 Although the SBP of both the groups varied before, during, and after anesthesia, these variations were not statistically significant (Table 3).